about us

 Keys to Success

 Think of it as an informal party with RSVPs.
-Get an audience interested in advance.
-We're happy to provide postcards or flyers to help make that easy, or you can make and send your own invitations by postcard, Evite, email lists, etc. We recommend deciding how many people you can comfortably host, and advertising that, too: "seating limited to 25", or words to that effect.
+You can make and send your own invitations by postcard, Evite, text, email, etc, but we're happy to provide flyers or postcards, or help with the wording of an email - or even provide tickets, if you like.
+We recommend deciding how many people you can comfortably host, and advertising that, too: "seating limited to 25", or words to that effect.
+You'll want to plan ahead for details like parking, house and bathroom access, seating, refreshments, and admission and CD sales.

-The night of the concert, welcome your guests as they come in, collect the "donation" (if you haven't in advance), and point them toward the refreshments.
-Introduce the artists and let your audience know that it is a listening performance ("cell phones on stun, please").
+The night of the concert, welcome your guests as they come in, collect the donation (if you haven't in advance), and point them toward the refreshments.
+Introduce the artists and let your audience know that this is a listening performance ("cell phones on stun, please").
 Allow time for socializing before and after the concert, and during the intermission steer folks toward the CDs.
+Don't be surprised if your friends ask to find out when you're doing it again.

 Hear our music the way it was meant to be heard

 House concerts work wonderfully well for the intimate sound of the lute, which was never intended to be played in large venues.
-You will appreciate hearing nuances of voice and strings that only can be heard up close and personal.
+You will appreciate hearing nuances of voice and strings that only can be heard up close and personal, and you'll enjoy the freedom to ask questions if you like.
 If the idea of having an intimate performance in your home to share with 20 or more like-minded music fans appeals to you, then please consider becoming a host.
 We can arrange anything from an elegant formal concert to a "pot luck" style gathering followed by a performance.
 Just ask!